jtanumihardja/jtanumihardja.github.io/README.md

 * * *

-## Project 2: Food Delivery Application Database in SQL
+## Database Design: Food Delivery Application Database in SQL

 This is a group project consisting 5 people to create a food delivery database using SQL.
 The purpose of this database is to maintain the data used to support online food ordering and delivery services.
 The database can be used by the restaurant manager (obtain and track order), delivery person (obtain delivery information), and customer (order and provide ratings).
 This database serves as a platform to perform contactless business, track orders and perform order analytics.